liquinlab/elm-smile/docs/labconfig.md

 ![Firebase add sdk](/images/labconfig-firebase-addwebapp-5.png)

-Next, add the Firebase SDK (select `use npm`) making sure to copy the Firebase configuration keys that are shown as a chunk of javascript code lower on the page (highlight below) and saving them someplace safe as you will need these
+Next, add the Firebase SDK (select `use npm`), making sure to copy the Firebase configuration keys that are shown as a chunk of javascript code lower on the page (highlight below).
+Save the keys someplace safe, as you will need these
 later:

 ![Firebase get credentials](/images/labconfig-firebase-credentials-6.png)